locoframework/loco-rails/README.md

         @article.reload().then => this._displayChanges @article.changes()
 ```

-Loco-JS has build-in support for I18n and is maintained in separate [repository](http://github.com/locoframework/loco-js).
+Loco-JS has build-in support for I18n and is maintained in a separate [repository](http://github.com/locoframework/loco-js).
 There you can read about futher details.

 \* *MVC+* - don't restrict yourself to only 3 layers.
 Good software is layered software.
-So, Loco-JS provides other layers also, such as: templates, validators, services, helpers.
+So, Loco-JS provides other layers such as: templates, validators, services, helpers, also.
 Create your own if you need.

 ## Loco-Rails

 **Loco-Rails** (back-end part) is a Rails Engine.
-It allows you to simply send notifications from any part of a system, directy to associated JavaScript object and all connected objects.
+It allows you to simply send notifications from any part of a system, directy to associated JavaScript objects.

-Following example presents a simple ActiveJob class that can `emit` *notifications / signals* directy to *associated* JavaScript objects.
-By *associated objects*, I mean - first and foremost - the JavaScript equivalent of given ActiveRecord object.
-It's an instance of a class that inherits from `App.Models.Base` and has the same name as given *ActiveRecord* class (in the most basic but recommended situation).
+Following example presents a simple ActiveJob class that `emit`s *notifications / signals* directy to *associated* JavaScript objects.

+By *associated objects*, I mean - first and foremost - the JavaScript equivalent of a given ActiveRecord class.
+It inherits from `App.Models.Base` and has the same name as given *ActiveRecord* class (in the most basic but recommended situation).
 I like to call them: **big brother and little brother** (better described in a section below).
-Also, all instances of JavaScript controllers and views, that have called `connectWith` method, will automatically receive emitted *signal / notification* for a given instance of ActiveRecord model.
+Each instance of *little brother JS class* is also auto connected with the corresponding instance of ActiveRecord class (based on ID).
+Also - all instances of JavaScript controllers and views, that have called `connectWith` method, will automatically receive emitted *signal / notification* for all objects they have connected with.

 ```ruby
 class ArticleJob < ActiveJob::Base